jtk5aw/jtk5aw.github.io/_posts/2018-11-14-Plotting-Me.md

 ## #follow4followback

 Now that I'd looked into my likes history I thought another interesting visualization would be of my follower/following totals over time.
 Again, since this data was also to be displayed over time my first option seemed to be a line plot.
-This time I thought it actually would be the best visualization however, a regular line plot still seemed too boring.
+This time I thought it actually would be the best visualization but, again, a regular line plot seemed too boring.
 So, I tried finding a way to make the plot more interesting and found Plotly's version.
-Plotly graphs can be made interactive and would allow me to display my follower count over time as well as the specific usernames of people I'd followed.
+Plotly graphs can be made interactive and would allow me to display my follower count over time as well as the specific usernames of people I'd followed at what time.
 This seemed perfect so I started organizing the followers data to match Plotly's requirements.

 The followers data was also provided in a JSON file (called connectionsJSON) with each data point storing the username and date that user followed you.
 After extracting the followers data from the JSON file, the pairs had to be sorted by there timestamp so they could be plotted chronologically.
 Once the pairs were in the order, the username and timestamp values of each were split into separate lists.
 This would make the next step in this process much simpler.
 The code to do this is shown below.